 TYPES OF INTERSTITIAL LUNG DISEASE — The term interstitial lung disease (ILD) is broadly used to describe a heterogeneous group of disorders that are classified together because of similar clinical, radiographic, physiologic, or pathologic manifestations.
 In this topic review, we refer broadly to systemic sclerosis (SSc)-ILD and do not distinguish among the histopathologic subtypes.

 In the vast majority of patients with SSc-ILD, the lung injury is characterized by a pattern termed nonspecific interstitial pneumonia (NSIP) .
 Histopathologically, NSIP is characterized by varying degrees of pulmonary inflammation and fibrosis, with some forms being primarily inflammatory (cellular NSIP) and others primarily fibrotic (fibrotic NSIP).
 Although NSIP may have significant fibrosis, it is usually of uniform temporality.
 Fibroblast foci and honeycombing, which are hallmarks of usual interstitial pneumonia (UIP), if present, are rare.
 Patients with a more fibrosing form of NSIP have worse outcomes compared with those with cellular NSIP [7,8].
-(See "Idiopathic interstitial pneumonias: Clinical manifestations and pathology", section on 'Nonspecific interstitial pneumonia' and "Nonspecific interstitial pneumonia".)
+(See "Idiopathic interstitial pneumonias: Clinical manifestations and pathology", section on 'Nonspecific interstitial pneumonia' and "Treatment and prognosis of nonspecific interstitial pneumonia".)

 Few patients with SSc-ILD have the histopathologic pattern of UIP, the pattern that is associated with idiopathic pulmonary fibrosis (IPF).
 This pattern is characterized by the presence of scattered foci of fibroblast proliferation ("fibroblast foci") and a non-uniform distribution of areas of dense fibrosis, fibroblast foci, scant inflammation, normal lung, and honeycomb change.
 (See "Idiopathic interstitial pneumonias: Clinical manifestations and pathology", section on 'Pathology'.)